bachatero74/dir-tree-navigator/README.md

 # dir-tree-navigator
 Terminal tool for navigating the Linux file system

-Add this function to your .bashrc:
+To allow the navigator change current dir, add this function to your .bashrc:

 ```bash
 nav() {